signaldatascience/R-curriculum/assignments/2-basic-topics/dimensionality-reduction/recommender-systems/recommender-systems.md

 	* Calculate the *rank* of the solution by (1) rounding the values of the diagonal matrix of the resulting decomposition, stored in `$d`, to 4 decimal places and (2) calculating the number of nonzero entries.

-	* Use `impute()` to fill in the entries of the test set with the calculated matrix decomposition decomposition.
+	* Use `impute()` to fill in the entries of the test set with the calculated matrix decomposition.
+(Pass in to `impute()` the calculated matrix decomposition as well as the user and movie ID columns in the test set.)
 Calculate the corresponding RMSE between the predicted ratings and the actual ratings.

 	* Store the calculated decomposition in the previously initialized list `fits` as well as the calculated rank and RMSE in the corresponding row of the `results` data frame.
 Print out the results of the current iteration as well.